Equality, diversity and inclusion

 Race Equality Charter (REC)

-Sheffield Hallam University is one of 39 institutions to become a member of the Race Equality Charter (REC), part of the Equality Challenge Unit.
-Nationally recognised, the charter promotes the representation, progress and success of black and minority ethnic (BAME) staff and students in the Higher Education sector.
+Sheffield Hallam University is a member of the Race Equality Charter (REC), part of Advance HE.
+Nationally recognised, the charter promotes the representation, progress and success of black and minority ethnic staff and students in the Higher Education sector.

 Find out more information.